- 5 min. read

-1) Never give another individual access to your personal Facebook profile.
+1) To keep your Facebook secure, never give another individual access to your personal or business Facebook account.
 Take this as relationship advice if you will, but if you give someone access to your online identity that is linked directly to your real-world identity, you’re taking a major risk.

 3) Never allow your agency to create your Facebook Page and not add you as a Manager.
 If the relationship goes south, you’re risking a lot of money and effort.